CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 The CPO connected to Gireve through OCPI have two options to manage and “publish” B2B tariffs:

-**<ins>B2B tariffs are described in roaming agreements</ins>**: The description and the commitment related to tariffs are contained in roaming agreements signed on the Gireve connect place:
+**<ins>B2B tariffs are described in roaming agreements</ins>**: The description and the commitment related to tariffs are contained in roaming agreements signed on Gireve Connect Place:

--   Tariffs applied for a contract between an eMSP and a CPO are defined and negotiated, using the Gireve connect place, before signature of the roaming agreement by both parts.
+-   Tariffs applied for a contract between an eMSP and a CPO are defined and negotiated, using the Gireve Connect Place, before signature of the roaming agreement by both parties.
 -   In case of tariff updates, the CPO and the eMSP must sign an amendment whose management is fully automated.

 In this case (tariffs defined in roaming agreements), the CPO should not use the OCPI Tariffs module.